getalp/Flaubert/README.md

 | flaubert-base-cased   | 12   | 12      | 768   | 138 M |
 | flaubert-large-cased  | 24   | 16     | 1024 | 373 M |

+Note: `flaubert-small-cased` is partially trained so performance is not guaranteed.
+Consider using it for debugging purpose only.

 # 2. Using FlauBERT
-In this section, we describe two ways to obtain sentence embeddings from pretrained FlauBERT models: either via [Hugging Face's `transformer`](https://github.com/huggingface/transformers) library or via [XLM's library](https://github.com/facebookresearch/XLM).
+In this section, we describe two ways to obtain sentence embeddings from pretrained FlauBERT models: either via [Hugging Face's `transformer`](https://github.com/huggingface/transformers) library or via [Facebook's XLM library](https://github.com/facebookresearch/XLM).
+We will intergrate FlauBERT into [Facebook' fairseq](https://github.com/pytorch/fairseq) in the near future.

 ## 2.1.
 Using FlauBERT with Hugging Face's `transformers`
 First, you need to install a `transformers` version that contains FlauBERT.
-At the time of writing this has not been integrated into the official Hugging Face’s repo yet so you would need to install it from our fork:
+At the time of writing, our pull request has not been merged into the official Hugging Face’s repo yet so you would need to install it from our fork:

 ```
 pip install --upgrade --force-reinstall git+https://github.com/formiel/transformers.git